d2iq/ui-kit/packages/table/README.md

 4. Empty values: Empty values should be expressed in the table as “N/A”.

-5. Maximum column width: To handle columns that tend to have long text, the maximum column width allowed is 250 pixels.

-6. Row hover state: On mouse over of a row on the table, the row should be highlighted to help the user focus in on the row details and match data they are seeing within that row.
+5. Row hover state: On mouse over of a row on the table, the row should be highlighted to help the user focus in on the row details and match data they are seeing within that row.

 ## Column Alignment